 Download the Word file (see link below) for:

 - introduction/background notes

 - PMI worksheets.

-The Ethics thinking tool uses common ethical frameworks to help you explore ethical decision-making and judgements with your students.
+The Ethics thinking toolkit uses common ethical frameworks to help you explore ethical decision-making and judgements with your students.
 You may want to use a ‘Consequentialism’ or ‘Rights and responsibilities’ approach to explore the issue of saving native birds such as the kākāpō.
-If you register as a teacher, you can customise the tool to suit your ethical question and chosen approach/es.

 Visit the Department of Conservation website for more information on species conservation in New Zealand.

 Watch this video to find out about the extraordinary efforts made by Department of Conservation to bring the flightless kākāpō, one of the world’s rarest birds, back from the brink of extinction.